SARTHAK-802/SARTHAK-802.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Graduated with an M.Sc. in Chemistry from IIT Indore.
+Graduated with an M.Sc. in Chemistry from IIT Indore!